cody-jarrett/cody-jarrett/README.md

 ---

-### :man_technologist: About Me :
+### :man_technologist: About Me

-I'm a scientific programmer from Oregon.
+I'm a scientific programmer from Oregon

 - :telescope: I have been working as a Research Assistant but am looking to transition to computational science